matfire/Portfolio/src/content/projects/vivi.md

 ## The Server

 The server is the brain of the whole project; it collects all the information from the deployed routers, sends them to the different clients, retrieves the clients' actions and dispatches instructions accordingly.
+It all works from inside a Docker stack (docker compose), including a reverse proxy and ssl management using [Traefik](https://traefik.io/traefik/).
+The API is built using [NestJS](https://github.com/nestjs/nest)

 ### How

-Thanks to GraphQL, the server is able to retrieve and distribute in real time everything it receives

-### Services
+### Internal Services

 - MongoDB: the main database provider for everything
 - Prometheus: data ingester
-- InfluxDB: timeseries data
 - Grafana: dashboard for data visualization
 - Traefik: HTTP Reverse Proxy

+### External Services

+- Pusher Beams: handle push notifications to users

 ## The interface